Support

 Entertainment & Nightlife

-The nightlife in Tokyo is a kaleidoscope of lights and sounds that doesn't quiet down until dawn.
-The main centers of evening fun are the Shinjuku, Shibuya, and Roppongi districts.
-Thousands of venues are concentrated here: from tiny themed bars with just a few seats to massive multi-level clubs.
-For those seeking a vibrant show and an unusual format, Rokusan Angel (Burlesque Tokyo) is an excellent choice, featuring spectacular dance performances.
+Tokyo's nightlife is a kaleidoscope of lights and sounds that doesn't fade until dawn.
+The main centers for evening fun are the Shinjuku, Shibuya, and Roppongi districts.
+Thousands of venues are concentrated here, ranging from tiny themed bars with just a few seats to huge multi-level clubs.
+For those looking for a vibrant show and an unusual format, Rokusan Angel (Burlesque Tokyo), which hosts spectacular dance performances, is an excellent choice.

 Rokusan Angel (Burlesque Tokyo).
 Illustration.